 \section{Covariant entanglement negativity in $AdS_3/CFT_2$}

-Having discussed the holographic entanglement negativity for various bipartite mixed states in $CFT_{1+1}$ dual to bulk static configurations, we now proceed to establish a covariant holographic entanglement negativity proposal for mixed states in $CFT_{1+1}$s dual to bulk non-static configurations in the $AdS_3/CFT_2$ framework based on the entanglement wedge cross section.
+In this section we proceed to establish a covariant holographic entanglement negativity proposal for mixed states in $CFT_{1+1}$s dual to bulk non-static configurations in the $AdS_3/CFT_2$ framework based on the entanglement wedge cross section (EWCS) .
 Note that it has been described in \cite{Takayanagi:2017knl,Nguyen:2017yqw} that the entanglement wedge cross section may also be generalized to non static bulk configurations.
 To this end we consider the disjoint spatial subsystems $A$ and $B$ in a dual CFT.
 Let $\Gamma_{AB}^{ext}$ be the extremal (HRT) surface for the subsystem $A\cup B$.
 The entanglement wedge in this case is the bulk region with the spatial boundary $A\cup B\cup \Gamma_{AB}^{ext}$.
-Then the minimal entanglement wedge cross section may be defined as the area of the minimal extremal surface $\Sigma_{AB}^{ext}$ in the entanglement wedge which separates $A$ from $B$ and also ends on the HRT surface $\Gamma_{AB}^{ext}$.
+Then the extremal entanglement wedge cross section may be defined as the area of the minimal extremal surface $\Sigma_{AB}^{ext}$ in the entanglement wedge which separates $A$ from $B$ and also ends on the HRT surface $\Gamma_{AB}^{ext}$.
 It is defined as follows

 Note that the above eq. (\ref{cov-wedge}) reduces to the eq. (\ref{static-wedge}) for the static case.
-The minimal entanglement wedge cross section for the covariant case possess all the properties of that for the corresponding static case \cite{Takayanagi:2017knl,Nguyen:2017yqw}.
+The extremal entanglement wedge cross section for the covariant case possess all the properties of that for the corresponding static case \cite{Takayanagi:2017knl,Nguyen:2017yqw}.

-As described in the previous section the determination of the holographic entanglement negativity for spherical entangling surfaces involves the backreacted minimal EWCS due to the cosmic brane for the conical defect \cite {Kudler-Flam:2018qjo,Kusuki:2019zsp}.
+As described in the previous section, the determination of the holographic entanglement negativity involves the backreacted minimal EWCS due to the cosmic brane for the conical defect \cite {Kudler-Flam:2018qjo,Kusuki:2019zsp}.
 This motivates us to propose a covariant holographic proposal for the entanglement negativity in the $AdS_3/CFT_2$ scenario as follows

 Here $E_W^{ext}$ is the corresponding extremal entanglement wedge cross section for the dual non static bulk configuration where we have assumed that the backreaction parameter $\mathcal{X}_2 =\frac {3}{2}$ also in the covariant $AdS_3/CFT_2$ scenario as the extremal curves are described again by geodesics as in the static case \footnote { An argument for the unchanging backreaction factor due to the cosmic brane may be inferred from the maximin construction described in \cite {Wall:2012uf} which demonstrates an equivalence of the RT and the HRT constructions through the maximization of the areas of minimal surfaces on distinct Cauchy slices.
 Note that out of all the possible surfaces involved in the maximin procedure there will always exist a stable extremal surface which will be identified as the corresponding HRT surface. }.
 This is also supported by the replica technique results for the dual holographic $CFT_2$ \cite{Chaturvedi:2016opa,Jain:2017uhe,Malvimat:2018ood}.